-Your providers will also weigh your risks for surgery with the possibility of your return to a healthy and active lifestyle.
+Your providers will weigh your risks for surgery with the possibility of your return to a healthy and active lifestyle.
 Depending on your heart health, your overall health, your age and your ability to heal after surgery, they will help you choose a plan that provides as full a recovery as possible.

 Goal 6: Achieve recovery milestones.

 Your health care team can also help you determine your return to health by helping to identify milestones such as sitting up alone, walking short distances, self-care and bathing, incision healing, walking longer distances, driving, and within a few weeks, returning to work and engaging in all activities.